storytellerr/Datat/README.md

 # Angular PWA Starter
-Angular 6 PWA (progressive web app) starter application ready to use.
-Test with incognito mode and press offline and refresh.
+Technojam (progressive web app) starter application ready to use.
+Test with incognito mode and press offline and refresh

 ## Service Worker
 This project is built with Angular's Service-Worker: